← quantihack

 the hack day

-an open-ended hackathon — build any data or tech project with your team. there are no restrictions on theme outside of keeping in line with a quantitative focus: AI, agents, data visualisation, automation — anything goes. teams have the full day to build something impressive and present it to the judges.
+an open-ended hackathon — teams built any data or tech project they liked. the only constraint was a quantitative focus: AI, agents, data visualisation, automation — anything went. teams had the full day to build something impressive and present it to the judges.

 finals 02